HikariNight/Mouse-Movement-Detector/README.md

-Sure!
-Here’s a **professional, fun, and aesthetic** `README.md` tailored for your **Mouse Movement Detector (MMD)** project on GitHub.
-It's designed to inform while keeping a light and engaging tone:

----

 # 🖱️ Mouse Movement Detector (MMD)

 > A minimalist desktop app that tells you when your mouse is moving... and how *much*.